lammps/lammps/doc/src/fix_press_langevin.rst

-The target pressures for each of the 6 diagonal components of the stress tensor can be specified independently via the *x*, *y*, *z*, keywords, which correspond to the 3 simulation box dimensions, and the *xy*, *xz and *yz* keywords which corresponds to the 3 simulqtion box tilt factors.
+The target pressures for each of the 6 diagonal components of the stress tensor can be specified independently via the *x*, *y*, *z*, keywords, which correspond to the 3 simulation box dimensions, and the *xy*, *xz* and *yz* keywords which corresponds to the 3 simulation box tilt factors.
 For each component, the external pressure or tensor component at each timestep is a ramped value during the run from *Pstart* to *Pstop*\ .
 If a target pressure is specified for a component, then the corresponding box dimension will change